Boop189/my-win-utils/README.md

-# winRE-utils
+# my-win-utils
-A handful of useful Utilities used for reverse engineering windows apps.
+A handful of useful Utilities for picking apart applications in windows